 2.5 billion people worldwide are excluded from financial services.
-Specifically, in developing countries financial exclusion is one of the major development obstacles where up to 80% of the population does not have access to financial services.
+Specifically, in developing countries, financial exclusion is one of the major development obstacles, where up to 80% of the population do not have access to financial services.

-Without a developed legal system, start-ups often have to accept the investors conditions without understanding it and without the opportunity to seek legal council.
-This may result, in unequal agreement which favour the investors.
+Without a developed legal system, start-ups often have to accept the investors’ conditions without understanding it and without the opportunity to seek legal counsel.
+This may result in unequal agreement which favours the investors.

 In the absence of multiple funding opportunities, investors can leverage their position over local start-ups resulting in abnormal equity shares or collateral collection.
 Furthermore, start-ups depend on additional capital injections from the investors which can result in the abuse of power from investors.

 Due to an underdeveloped financial system, local entrepreneurs fail to receive funding for their start-ups.
-Even if they find first investors, they are often not able to subsequently attract additional capital.
+Even if they manage to find an investor, they often fail to subsequently attract additional capital.

-So called “high-growth” entrepreneurship contributes around 50% of newly created jobs in developing countries.
-Our concept is to support these transformational entrepreneurs to fund their businesses and as a result make a positive economic impact on their region.
+So-called “high-growth” entrepreneurship contributes around 50% of newly created jobs in developing countries.
+Our concept is to support these transformational entrepreneurs to fund their businesses and consequently make a positive economic impact in their region.

-We focus on companies which build their business on the blockchain technology to fill the gap of weak regimes.
-Most of countries fail to realize their potential because they do not have a functioning infrastructure and legal system to encourage entrepreneurship and growth.
+We focus on companies which build their business based on the blockchain technology to fill the gap of weak regimes.
+Most of the countries fail to realize their potential because they do not have a functioning infrastructure and legal system to encourage entrepreneurship and growth.
 We specifically target those companies which aim to fill that gap and provide alternative infrastructure on which other companies can build.
-Due to this, we will create a self-reinforcing process which foster development and entrepreneurship.
+Therefore, we are creating a self-reinforcing process which foster development and entrepreneurship.

-Due to the creation of milestones and the interaction with investors and other start-ups, entrepreneurs can widen their horizon and discuss business focus with a wide range of people.
+Due to the creation of milestones and the interaction between the investors and the start-ups, entrepreneurs can widen their horizon and discuss business focus with a wide range of people.

 Head of Nigeria